PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

   Assigning a value of a different type to an object of a new type.
 Casting/conversion can be implicit or explicit.

 Type Checking
-  The compiler checks every expression to ensure all objects are used correctly in accodance with their type.
+  The compiler checks every expression to ensure all objects are used correctly in accordance with their type.

 Type Conversion
   Alternative name for type casting.

 Type Safety
   The property that an object can be accessed only according to its definition.
-C++ is higly type safe, but a programmer can still violate type safety by explicit casting, by using an uninitialized variable, by using a pointer that doesn't point to an object, by accessing beyond the end of an array, and by misusing a union.
+C++ is highly type safe, but a programmer can still violate type safety by explicit casting, by using an uninitialized variable, by using a pointer that doesn't point to an object, by accessing beyond the end of an array, and by misusing a union.
 Type safety must be preserved for a program to be correct and maintainable.

 Type System
   The set of rules prescribing how each object may be used according to their types.

 Variable
+  A variable is an object or a reference that is not a non-static data member, that is introduced by a declaration - a named object in a scope.

+Variables
   A variable is an object or a reference that is not a non-static data member, that is introduced by a declaration - a named object in a scope.

 Value